-You cannot get a patent just on an idea.
-You must show how your invention works and your invention must be new.
-This means it must be different in some important way from all previous inventions.
-It also cannot be for sale or be known about before you apply for a patent.
-To learn more, see Qualifying for a Patent FAQ.
+You cannot get a patent just based on an idea.
+You must show how your invention works.
+In addition, your invention must be new (or "novel" in the parlance of patent lawyers).
+This means it must be different in some important way from all previous inventions in that field.

-To make sure your invention is new, you need to search all the earlier developments in your field.
+To make sure your invention is new, you must investigate all earlier developments in your field.
 This involves searching U.S. (and sometimes foreign) patents, as well as other publications like scientific and technical journals, to find related inventions.

 Although patent searching is time consuming, it can be mastered with practice.
-Even if you decide to hire a professional later on in the process, you know the most about your invention, so you are the best person to start the search.
+Even if you decide to hire a professional later on in the process, you know more about your invention than anyone, so you are the best person to start the search.

-You can start your research on the Internet, but you may also want to visit a Patent and Trademark Depository Library, where you can search earlier patents and get help from a librarian.
+You can start your research on the Internet, but might also want to visit a Patent and Trademark Depository Library.
+There, you can search earlier patents and get help from a librarian.
 For more information, see Patent Searching Online.

 When you search, you will certainly find other inventions that are similar to yours.
 In your application, you should show how your invention improves upon or is different from these earlier developments.

-When you file with the USPTO, you can either file a full-blown regular patent application (RPA) or a provisional patent application (PPA).
+When you file with the USPTO, you have a choice.
+You can either file a full-blown regular patent application (RPA) or a provisional patent application (PPA).

-Provisional patent application (PPA): A PPA is not an actual application for the patent itself.
-Filing a PPA simply allows you to claim patent pending status for the invention and involves only a small fraction of the work and cost of a regular patent application.
+A PPA is not an actual application for the patent itself.
+Filing a PPA simply allows you to claim "patent pending" status for the invention and involves only a small fraction of the work and cost of a regular patent application.

-Regular patent application (RPA): Filing an RPA -- a regular patent application -- starts the examination process at the USPTO that's necessary for getting the actual patent.
+Regular patent application (RPA): Filing an RPA, or regular patent application, starts the examination process at the USPTO, which is necessary for getting the actual patent.
 To learn what's involved in preparing a regular application, see Understanding Patent Applications.